Raunaksingh100/Raunaksingh-hacktober-2020/README.md

 * You can sign up anytime between October 1 and October 31.
 * In order to be eligible to get a free Hacktober Fest T-Shirt you need to create 4 PR's during this month.

+# Rules
+To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).
+PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
+If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
+This year, the first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.

+Read the participation details to learn how to earn your Hacktoberfest tee or tree reward.

+# Global events
+Celebrate and support open source technology by organizing or attending a virtual event in October.

+OCTOBER 01 ----- Open Source Friday - Hacktoberfest Virtual Meetup specialAPAC Region, APAC Region

+OCTOBER 01 ----- Official DigitalOcean Hacktoberfest Kick-Off CelebrationAPAC Region, India

+OCTOBER 06 ----- Hacktoberfest Tuesdays: AmericasNew York, United States

+OCTOBER 08 ----- Official DigitalOcean Hacktoberfest CelebrationEMEA Region

+OCTOBER 13 ----- Hacktoberfest Tuesdays: AsiaSingapore, Singapore

+OCTOBER 15 ----- Official DigitalOcean Hacktoberfest CelebrationAmercias Region

+OCTOBER 20 ----- Hacktoberfest Tuesdays: IsraelTel Aviv, Israel

+OCTOBER 27 ----- Hacktoberfest Tuesdays: EuropeLondon, United Kingdom

-## Steps to follow :scroll-
+## Steps to follow :

-### Register for Hacktoberfest
+Step 1 - Register for Hacktoberfest :
 You can register from [here](https://hacktoberfest.digitalocean.com).

-# How to Contribute :question:
+Step 2 - How to Contribute :question :

-:one: Fork the repository!
+ -> 1: Fork the repository!
+       ==

-:two: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details!
+ -> 2: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details!

-:three: Commit the changes!
+ -> 3: Commit the changes!

-:four: Push the changes!
+ -> 4: Push the changes!

-:five: Make a pull request.!
+ -> 5: Make a pull request.!

-:six: Star this repository.!
+ -> 6: Star this repository.!

-:seven: Wait for your PR to be merged.!
+ -> 7: Wait for your PR to be merged.!

-:eight: Celebrate - you've done your first pull request!!!!!
+ -> 8: Celebrate - you've done your first pull request!!!!!

-## Template for contributions :clipboard:
+Step 3 - Template for contributions.

 ### Introduction :sunglasses: